sarequi/Bowerbird-ID/README.md

 ### Frame sampling

 Frames are opened and extracted from the validated videos through OpenCV.
-The script iterates through the videos, sampling frames at a fixed interval.
-After it is done extracting frames from a video, it limiting extractions to a maximum of ten frames per video.
+The script first randomly selects a percentage of the videos (currrently 10%) that should be kept for testing, from which frames should not be extracted.
+Afterwards, it iterates through the remaining videos, sampling frames at a fixed interval (currently 240 frames or 4 seconds).
+After it is done extracting all possible frames from a video, it limits the extractions to a maximum of 10 frames per video, which is enforced using the image similarity index, and by removing frames where no bird is visible.
 The extracted frames are written into an output directory, logging the bird ID, video name, and timestamp into a metadata file (`extracted_frames_metadata.csv`).

 Then, Ultralytics' YOLOv11 (`yolo11m-seg.pt`) was used to filter out frames that do not feature a bird.
 To minimize redundant data, **PIL’s `imagehash`** was used to filter out near-duplicate frames, with a similarity threshold of ____.

 ### Frame processing

-Objectives
+* Object detection: Frames without birds are filtered out first through YOLOv11 detection model, by skipping frames from which no bounding boxes were detected.
+If there was a detection, YOLOv11 segmentation model generates a mask of the bird on the detected bounding box.
+The mask is  then processed using connected component analysis, which groups neighboring pixels into distinct regions.
+Each region should represent a separate detected object.
+However, sometimes, due to lower quality detections, parts of an object are detected and masked separately.
+To reduce these lower quality detections, the script skips regions made out of too few pixels (currently MIN_BLOB_PIXELS = 5000).
+If after this filtering no region remains, the frame is skipped.
+This ensures that only frames with clear, identifiable birds are kept.

- Standardising the images by ensuring birds are the same size regardless of their position in the scene, e.g. to avoid birds positioned further away from the camera from appearing smaller.
-It is also meant to reduce the presence of noise and artifacts present in the background.
-The aim of pre processing is to enhance the relevant features of the brids to ease model training and improve classification.
+* Cropping of the bird in the image: It happens immediately after the first YOLO detection step, by cropping the frame to keep only the area within the highest-confidence bounding box.
+This was done to ensure that the birds were uniformly sized in the training data regardless of their position in the scene, e.g. to avoid birds positioned further away from the camera from appearing smaller, and to prevent the model from picking up on the birds' size as a feature for classification.

-Leg bands were removed from the scene as they may have interfered with feature learning.

-Filtering out frames with no brids in them

-Birds changing position in the scene:

-Flow chart of frame pre processing pipeline:

-## Object detection
-Mask R-CNN setup and configuration - Steps for training or fine-tuning the model - Addressing performance issues with manual annotations
+* Bird masking: It aimed to separate the bird from the background to eliminate noise and artifacts present in the background, thus enhancing the relevant birds' features.

+* Removing leg bands: Leg bands were removed to avoid them being identified as features for classification by the classifier.
+To remove them, narrow structure filtering was applied, iterating through each pixel row of the frame checking for masked (visible) structures under a certain width (currently set to ≤ 100 pixels).
+The pixels belonging to these narrow segments are turned black to remove them from the mask.
+This filtering was only performed in the lower portion of the mask, where legs are expected to be (currently set to the lower 1/3 of the frame).

-## 4. Model training and evaluation
+## 4. Training and evaluating the classifier model 💪🏼

-CNN architecture and design
+Model architecture
-Training process and hyperparameter tuning
-Techniques for improving classification accuracy Metrics used for model evaluation
+Hyperparameters
+Evaluation metrics

 ## 5. Automated classification

 ## 6. Results and discussion